Top 10 Least Known Countries In The World

 Photo: Britannica |

-The Samoan fruit bat has a wingspan of up to three feet, and the fuzzy mammals can be spotted dangling from trees or swooping through the air in search of fresh fruit and nectar.
+With a three-foot wingspan, the fuzzy mammals known as Samoan fruit bats can be seen swinging from trees or diving through the air to find fresh fruit and nectar.

 Why go: Hang with the endangered fruit bats of the National Park of American Samoa.